-I also struggled with suicidal ideations, not that I would ever act on those thoughts.
-They were there, and they were common.
-I wanted to feel normal, I wanted my kids to know that I was okay.
-I wanted my mental health back, and I just didn’t know how to do it on my own.
+I also struggled with suicidal ideations.
+Not that I would ever act on these thoughts, but they were there and they were common.
+I wanted to feel normal.
+I wanted my kids to know that I was okay.
+And I wanted my mental health back, I just didn’t know how to do it on my own.

 Mental Health & Self-Care

 Mental health should be a priority, as part of your self-care routine, whether you have a mental illness or not.
-Applying self-care techniques that will boost and support your mental health will help defend you against mental illness and can battle the common symptoms faced by those who do have a mental illness.
+Applying self-care techniques that will boost and support your mental health will defend you against mental illness and can battle the common symptoms faced by those who do have a mental illness.

-I understand that it can be hard to make time for you when you’re busy keeping your grades up and caring for your littles.
-But if you spend a small amount of time each day on an activity that you enjoy, or that allows you to unwind, you will benefit so much.
+I understand that it can be hard to make time for you when you’re busy keeping up with your grades, building a business, keeping up with a home, and caring for your babies.
+But if you spend a small amount of time each day on an activity you enjoy, or that allows you to unwind, you’ll benefit so much.

 My suggestion for you ladies is to create a self-care plan.
-Take 20+ minutes each and every day to do something that makes you feel happy, confident, loved, excited, and most importantly relaxed.
+Take 20-30 minutes out of each day to do something that is totally for you.
+Something that makes you feel happy, confident, loved, excited, and most importantly relaxed.

 Take it from me, you don’t want to go down the steep hill that is depression or anxiety.
-I’ve gone down that hill and it is a rocky climb back up.
-Don’t be afraid to ask for help, and know that while we don’t know each other personally, I am here for you also.
-You are always welcome to reach out to me, I’ll do everything I can to help you as much as possible.
+I’ve been down it and it is a long, rocky climb back up.
+Don’t be afraid to ask for help and know that while we don’t personally, I am here for you too.